SunyataZero/peoples-fund/docs/req-spec.md

 > Step 2: A local survey (logistically very complicated - suggestions very welcome!!).
 Mobile phone based surveymonkey-survey?
 Paper?

 > Step 3: The member rating portal: How to translate an equation of weighted variables (i.e. impact rating *08 + sustainability rating *0.7 + cost-effectiveness rating * 0.6 ... = Total rating) into code.
-This would be in a portal environment where you first read about the project and click rating values from 1-5 on a number of different parameters, with some help on the way, including any tricks that make it fun to rate, and some control mechanisms to ensure that the user has actually read the application, and then a final thank you/pad on your shoulder when you're done rating a project.
+This would be in a portal environment where you first read about the project and click rating values from 1-5 on a number of different parameters.

-## Discussion forum
-  * General member discussion forum
-   * All members and volunteers have read and write access to this forum.
-Will be the largest forum, available to everyone with a login
-  * Country-level volunteers forums
-   * One for each country we have country ambassadors in, and then all the volunteers in that country can login to his/her individual country forum
-    * All board members, all country ambassadors and all admin accounts have read and write access to all country-level forums
-    * Within-country volunteers have read and write access to the forum within their country

 ## Blog posts (news items)